skippbox/boot2k8s/README.md

 Run
 ---

-If you have clone the repository you can automatically create the VirtualBox VM based on boot2k8s:
+If you have cloned the repository you can automatically create the VirtualBox VM based on boot2k8s:

     $ make run